-NIGMS maintains a diverse biomedical research portfolio, supporting a wide range of topics and investigators.
-In Fiscal Year (FY) 2021, NIGMS received a congressional appropriation of $2,991,417,000.
-As part of the Consolidated Appropriations Act, 2022, this budget increased by 3.4% to $3,092,373,000 for FY 2022.
-The majority of these funds support research project grants (RPGs) at research institutions throughout the country.
-In alignment with its commitment to transparency, NIGMS publishes data on annual trends in its grants portfolio.
-In this post, we first describe investigator-level trends for RPGs, then review the trends associated with competing RPGs, and lastly examine trends in the Institute’s Maximizing Investigators’ Research Award (MIRA) program.
+NIGMS continues to support a broad range of scientific topics and investigators within its research portfolio, including support for investigator-initiated research project grants (RPGs) at institutions throughout the country.
+As part of its commitment to transparency, NIGMS examines and publishes data on annual trends reflected in its RPG portfolio.
+In this post, we review and describe investigator-level trends associated with competing R01/R01-equivalent RPGs including those in the Institute’s R35 Maximizing Investigators’ Research Award (MIRA) program.

-NIGMS Training Application and Funding Trends: Individual NRSA Postdoc and Pathway to Independence Awards
+Continue reading “Application, Review, Funding, and Demographic Trends for Maximizing Investigators’ Research Awards (MIRA): FYs 2019-2021”NIGMS Training Application and Funding Trends: Individual NRSA Postdoc and Pathway to Independence Awards

 Our Division of Training, Workforce Development, and Diversity (TWD) supports programs at multiple career stages to foster the development of a strong and diverse biomedical research workforce.
 This post is the first in a series focused on data from NIGMS training programs and is similar to the ones we have done for our research project grant portfolio.
 Below, we examine trends in NIGMS applications and awards for the Individual Postdoctoral National Research Service Award (NRSA) (F32) and Pathway to Independence Award (K99) programs.
 NIGMS also supports institutional postdoctoral awards that include the Institutional Research and Academic Career Development Awards (IRACDA) (K12) and NRSA Institutional Postdoctoral Training Grants (T32) focused in clinical areas, and data on these programs were shared previously.